 Tran: Culture is something you can learn.
 I don’t speak Japanese, but when you are making a movie, you are speaking the language of cinema.
 So if this language is right, then everything is right.
-The characters have to speak in Japanese and then it becomes Japanese.
-Japanese is the strangest culture in the world, I feel closer to Bolivians than Japanese.
+As an Asian, I feel closer to Bolivians than the Japanese.
 But their culture is so amazing.
-I don’t know if I see a Japanese woman.
-I see a Japanese woman in books – it is another reality that I see in a face.
-I don’t really care about a real Japanese woman, but it’s how I will show a female character that has all these richness that has everything I have read about Japanese woman.
+When I see a Japanese woman, I don’t know if I see a Japanese woman or a Japanese woman in books.
+It is another reality.
+In a movie I don’t really care about a real Japanese woman, but I’m eager to show a female character that has all these richness I have read about Japanese women.

 Francois Truffaut once said, “If I have a choice of living a love story or make a movie about the same love story, I’d choose the latter.”
 Because for us artists, the expression of life is more real than the experience.
 The experience is nothing, it’s something that will pass.
 But the expression will stay and we choose to go with expression, making a movie.

 I always try different ways of scriptwriting.
 For instance, I will go into building the whole structure.
-You have a list of all the scenes then you go from beginning to end.
-For another movie, I will only write all the dialogue, then I go about erasing it.
+I have a list of all the scenes then I go from beginning to end.
+For another movie, I will only write all the dialogue, then I go about erasing it while writing the scenes.
 For yet another project, I will start to write scenes that are really important for the movie, then after that, I will find a way to fill the holes in the script.
 Each time is different.

 For my latest movie, it is very strange.
-Written on a very narrow column, only 50 pages with no dialogue.
-Only shot description.
-But when my producer saw it, he was very moved, and we went to show it to everyone involved in the film.
-You don’t have to care about it anymore.
-Then you have to focus on the language of cinema, and then working on it, only on this.
+The script was written on a very narrow column, only 50 pages with no dialogue.
+Only short description.
+But when my producer read it, he was very moved, and we went to show it to everyone involved in the film.
+Later on, during the shooting, I don’t care about the script anymore.
+I have to focus on the language of cinema, and work on it, only on this.

-For different forms of art, when it has a story, there is three different levels.
-On the lowest level, we have the story.
-Then we have the theme, and it is the frame of the imagination.
+For different forms of art, when it has a story, there are three different levels.
+On the lowest level, we have the story, it’s a matter of imagination.
+Then on the second level we have the theme, and it works as the image for the imagination.
 And then you have the third level, the most important and difficult, it is where you have to work on the specific material of this art.

 Question: The script being the blueprint of the story, do you storyboard extensively, or on the set you further improvise?
 Or when you get to the set you realize certain things can’t be done.
 Whether your approach is fluid or rigid.

 Tran: I improvise everything – it is fluid.
-I need to feel the size of the room, the actors, and only at that moment, if only for the scene, then I figure it out.
-I don’t want to have the feeling of exhaustion thinking about it prior.
+I need to feel the size of the room, the actors, and only at that moment, I figure it out.

 Question: Who or what are your greatest influences?

 Tran: Never do that.
-It is so difficult to make a movie to make what you want.
-How can you put something else outside of your movie into your movie.
-Good movie doesn’t give me any influence, it gives me energy.
+It is so difficult to make a movie, to make what you want.
+A good movie doesn’t give me any influence, it gives me energy.
 When I see a good movie, I want to make one, but not to emulate it.
 You only take a good movie’s energy to fuel your own energy.